tower-rs/tower/guides/README.md

 Programming in Rust][async-book] book or the [Tokio tutorial][tokio-tutorial].

 Additionally, some of these guides explain Tower from the perspective of HTTP servers and clients.
-However Tower is useful for anything that follows and async request/response pattern.
-Not just web services even though that is its primary use case.
+However, Tower is useful for any network protocol that follows an async request/response pattern.
+HTTP is used here because it is a widely known protocol, and one of Tower's more common use-cases.

 ## Guides